wpilibsuite/allwpilib/aos_sdk/README.md

 ## Linking whole archives

-`static/alwayslink/` holds the libraries Bazel marks `alwayslink = 1`, which a single static archive cannot express. `AosConfig.cmake` links these whole so a consumer's binaries behave the way Bazel-built AOS binaries do.
-The set is walked out of `CcInfo.linking_context`, so a new alwayslink dependency comes along on its own.
+`static/alwayslink/` holds an archive of the objects from libraries Bazel marks `alwayslink = 1`, which one archive cannot express. `AosConfig.cmake` links it whole so a consumer's binaries behave the way Bazel-built AOS binaries do.
+The set is walked out of `CcInfo.linking_context`, so a new alwayslink dependency comes along on its own, and the archive is built by the same rule as `libaos.a`, so on macOS it is universal the same way.

 ## Keeping it honest